What to Wear in Morocco as a Female Tourist: 15 Perfect Morocco Outfit Ideas

 3. Why I Skip Shorts (Even When It’s Hot)

 Yes, it’s hot.
 No, I still didn’t wear shorts.
-When it comes to what to wear in Morocco as a female tourist, shorts just weren’t worth the extra attention.
+When it comes to what to wear in Morocco as a female tourist, shorts (especially short shorts) just weren’t worth the extra attention.
 We saw a couple tourists wearing them in Marrakech, and they definitely stood out.
-Long pants, skirts, and dresses also offered better sun protection.
-I’ll take fewer stares and fewer sunburns any day.
+You could see locals watching them, and that is the kind of attention I’d prefer to avoid.

 What to Wear in Morocco as a Female Tourist: wearing a red maxi dress in Marrakech

-Dress // Sandals // Hat // Location: Royal Mansour Hotel in Marrakech
+Dress // Hat // Location: Royal Mansour Hotel in Marrakech

 4. Best Pants for Morocco Heat

-Flowy trousers and linen pants are must-have travel gear in Morocco.
+Flowy pants are must-have travel gear in Morocco.
 Lightweight, loose pants were the MVPs of my suitcase and a huge win for what to wear in Morocco for women.
-I lived in mine and never missed jeans.
-Not even once.
 They worked for city days, desert travel, and dinners out.
-Bonus: they breathe.
+On our super long travel day from the Sahara to Marrakech, which took about nine hours, pants were the best option for both lounging in the van and sightseeing at Ait Ben Haddou.

 What to Wear in Morocco as a Female Tourist: wearing green flowy pants and a white t-shirt in Ait Ben Haddou